jcornaz/heron/README.md

 ## Design principles

 * Don't mirror rapier's API.
 Simplify what can be simplified.
 Use bevy idoms when possible.
 Don't expect users to know how [rapier] works.
     * [rapier]'s API targets physics simulation for rust, where Heron targets [bevy] *games*.
 It is "similar", yes, but it isn't "the same".
     * When designing the API, only usage in [bevy] *games* matters.
 How the rapier's API looks like doesn't matter.
 * Use [bevy] types, resources and components when possible (`Vec3`, `Quat`, `Transform`, `Events`, etc.)
 * Provide a single API that works for both 2d and 3d.
 (Like bevy does)
 * Data oriented.
 Using this lib should look like if it was part of [bevy].
 * Data is accessible and modifiable directly in components.
 (Use global resouce only for global config)
 * Hide the actual physics engine.
-This is an implementation detail, the user shouldn't have to care about.
+This is an implementation detail the user shouldn't have to care about.
+    * Yet, allow advanced users to access the underlying [`rapier`] resources, so a user is never blocked by a missing element in the API of heron.
 * Split concerns in multiple small components/resources.
 * Require only the actually *necessary* components.
 For instance `Velocity` only requires a `Transform`, no need to create a rigid body to apply velocity.

 ## Features

 * `3d` Enable simulation using the 3 dimensions x, y, and z.
 (Enabled by default)
 * `2d` Enable simulation using only the first 2 dimensions x and y.
 Requires to disable the default features.

 ## Motivation

 I think [rapier] is very powerful as a physics engine.
 But using it directly or via [bevy_rapier] in a [bevy] game is not ergonomic enough for my taste.

 Ideally I would like to have the *power* of [rapier] accessible behind a nice API designed around [bevy] (not around [rapier] and [nalgebra]).

 [bevy]: https://bevyengine.org

 [rapier]: https://rapier.rs

 [bevy_rapier]: https://github.com/dimforge/bevy_rapier